subnetter/subnet-docs/docs/intro/intro.md

 The absolute reliance of legacy social media platforms on ads is extremely harmful for civil society.
 :::

-Ads are brain washing mechanisms which are mostly designed to make people who don't buy (or can't afford) stuff they don't need unhappy.
+Ads are brainwashing mechanisms which are mostly designed to make people who don't buy (or can't afford) stuff they don't need unhappy.
 In many cases ads on social media masquerades as personally shared content by real people.
 This helps to create a false and distorted world view for many users.
 A world in which the only way out of anxiety is to consume more and to imitate the behavior of others as perceived on social media more.

 ---